nixonbali/github-monitor/README.md

 - Create a 'test' topic in Kafka Cluster
 - `testing/test_pipeline.py` produces to this topic with `EventsProducer` by reading from `test.json`
 - This topic can be monitored as outlined above.

+## Neo4j
+- Start a new instance that will host the collaboration network in a Neo4j database.

+## Redis + PostgreSQL
+- Redis can run as a cache on the kafka-cluster, but PostgreSQL, which will be used to store PR metrics, repository, and user information, will require a new instance.